Procedure regarding transactions with related parties

 On March 15, 2016, the Company's Board of Directors adopted an Operating Procedure for the management of Transactions with Related Parties, which integrated and detailed the provisions of the aforementioned Regulation.

-On the Regulation, including the related updates, as well as the Operating Procedure for the management of Transactions with Related Parties, was expressed prior favourable opinion by the competent Committee of Independent Directors, in relation to the decisions of the Board of Directors of the Company (from December 2014, IREN SpA Committee for Transactions with Related Parties).
+On the Regulation, including the related updates, as well as the Operating Procedure for the management of Transactions with Related Parties, prior favourable opinion by the competent Committee of Independent Directors, in relation to the decisions of the Board of Directors of the Company (from December 2014, IREN SpA Committee for Transactions with Related Parties) was expressed.

-Also with regard to the contents of the Procedure concerning transactions with related parties by IREN S.p.A approved on 12th April 2018, which - as anticipated - will be effective from 1 July 2018, the favourable opinion of the Committee for Transactions with Related Parties of the Company was first obtained, expressed on 6th April 2018.
+Also with regard to the contents of IREN S.p.A Procedure concerning transactions with related parties, as amended on 2nd July 2018, the favourable opinion of the Committee for Transactions with Related Parties of the Company was previously obtained.

 The procedures adopted reflect the definitions and provisions of the Consob Regulation with a view to greater protection and operations.

-The main changes introduced at the time of adoption of the new Procedure, approved by the Board of Directors of IREN S.p.A. on 12th April 2018, with effect deferred from 1 July 2018, in addition to the unification of the current documents and the rationalization of the related provisions, they concern: (i) a more precise declination of the concepts relevant to the application of the Procedure itself as well as the identification of the subjects qualifiable as Related Parties of the IREN Group; (ii) the implementation of the RPT Evaluation Commission, established as a permanent monitoring function for monitoring the process of evaluating transactions and as a filter between the management and the persons responsible for investigating transactions (typically, the Committee for Transactions with Related Parties); (iii) the regulation of information flows, with a view to improving quality and in terms of the relative timing.
+The main changes introduced at the time of adoption of IREN S.p.A.
+Procedure concerning transactions with related parties (hereinafter the “Procedure”), as amended by the Board of Directors of IREN S.p.A. on 2nd July 2018, in addition to the unification of the current documents and the rationalization of the related provisions, they concern: (i) a more precise declination of the concepts relevant to the application of the Procedure itself as well as the identification of the subjects qualifiable as Related Parties of the IREN Group; (ii) the implementation of the RPT Evaluation Commission, established as a permanent monitoring function for monitoring the process of evaluating transactions and as a filter between the management and the persons responsible for investigating transactions (typically, the Committee for Transactions with Related Parties); (iii) the regulation of information flows, with a view to improving quality and in terms of the relative timing.

 The new Procedure also incorporates the amendments made to the Regulation containing provisions on transactions with related parties, most recently with a resolution adopted by Consob no. 19974 of 27 April 2017, for the implementation of Regulation (EU) no. 596/2014 on market abuse.